My Salinger Year: Plot

 Joanna's period at the agency coincides with Salinger's proposed publication of the short story "Hapworth 16, 1924", which had previously been published in The New Yorker.
-Joanna helps liaise with the small publisher and goes to Georgetown University for a meeting between Salinger and the publisher.
+Joanna helps liaise with the small publisher, going to Georgetown University for a meeting between Salinger and the publisher.
 Although not allowed to meet Salinger, so as to maintain his reclusivity, she debriefs the publisher on their protocols both before and after their meeting.

-As the meeting which coincides with a concert that Karl, her former boyfriend, is performing in Washington, D.C., Joanna is told he misses her.
+As the meeting coincides with a concert her former boyfriend Karl is performing in Washington, D.C., he tells Joanna he misses her.
 Having known each other for years, he was hurt she just ghosted him, rather than talking about it.
-Joanna also has missed their connection, but does not tell him.
+Joanna also has missed their connection, but does not say so.

 Returning to NYC, Joanna learns that Margaret's bipolar partner Daniel committed suicide in her apartment while she was in the other room.
 Margaret starts to trust her more and lets her read some manuscripts and articles.

-Don and Joanna are invited to the wedding of Don's best friend, but Don does not tell Joanna as he wants to go on his own.
-She finds out by accident when the couple mention it at a party.
-As his old friends will be there, he does not want to 'babysit' her.
-While Don is away, Joanna decides to leave him and move out.
+Don and Joanna are invited to the wedding of Don's best friend, but he does not tell her, wanting to go on his own.
+She finds out accidentally when the couple mention it at a party.
+As his old friends will be there, Don says he does not want to 'babysit' her.
+While he is away, Joanna decides to leave him and moves out.

 Just as Margaret promotes her for successfully selling a first book for the agency, Joanna gives her notice, but stays on until a replacement is found.
 Meanwhile, she is able to take over the lease of her original apartment as her friend leaves the city.
 Joanna submits poems to The New Yorker, and finally meets Salinger in person.